 Final Thoughts on Instacart

-I’ve had Instacart installed on my phone for literally months now but didn’t see a real reason to try it — until now.
-Given the current conditions, the time seemed right to give it a shot and I could not have been more impressed with the results.
+I had Instacart installed on my phone for months before I finally gave it a shot — and I could not have been more impressed with the results.
 Not only was I able to get what I needed but the communication from my shopper was on point and the premium I paid was actually pretty reasonable (even with what I thought was an enhanced tip).

-Although I don’t anticipate using Instacart all that often (except for their newer Pickup option perhaps), I can definitely understand the appeal.
+Although I don’t anticipate using Instacart all that often (except for their Pickup option perhaps), I can definitely understand the appeal.
 Moreover, while the fees can add up, I would say they are comparable to what you would pay for restaurant delivery through Uber Eats or DoorDash — and I find Instacart to be a better value in that regard.
-For that reason, if you’re on the fence, I’d recommend trying out Instacart for yourself.
+Also, from time to time, I’ve received special offers from Instacart that make the convenience’s price much easier to swallow.
+For that reason, if you’re on the fence, I’d recommend at least trying out Instacart for yourself.